 Information Security Training

 One of the best things about studying at information systems security school is that you will develop skills that can provide profound value to individuals, communities, and businesses.
-Information security is so important in the modern age, because with the advancement of technology, the sophistication of threats has also increased.
-Data can be lost, stolen, and misappropriated, and you don’t need to look hard to find real life examples that have heavily impacted the world in the past year.
+Information Security Training is so important in the modern age because, with the advancement of technology, the sophistication of threats has also increased.
+Data can be lost, stolen, and misappropriated, and you don’t need to look hard to find real-life examples that have heavily impacted the world in the past year.

 Three Major Security Breaches from 2016

 Later in the year, there was even a breach at one of the largest telecommunication companies in the US.
-A department of Verizon was victim of a concentrated data breach that compromised the records of millions of their customers.
-This time, the hackers didn’t release the information for free, but instead put over 1.5 million records up for sale on an illegal online marketplace.
-Customers rely heavily on technology companies to protect their personal information, and this breach showed that even high tech industry heavyweights are not immune from data theft.
+A department of Verizon was the victim of a concentrated data breach that compromised the records of millions of their customers.
+This time, the hackers didn’t release the information for free but instead put over 1.5 million records up for sale on an illegal online marketplace.
+Customers rely heavily on technology companies to protect their personal information, and this breach showed that even high-tech industry heavyweights are not immune from data theft.